jessepav/lacygoill-wiki-backup/vim/autocmd.md

 See the augroup `delay_slow_call` in our vimrc for a real example.

+---

+When there is a  real risk of duplication, and the  latter would give unexpected results.

+##
 ## How many times is the autocmd fired if it listens to several events?

 Once per event.